changsongyang/asciinema.github.io/docs/manual/server/embedding.md

 !!! warning

-    Setting `cols` to a value smaller then the one from the original recording may break the rendering of sessions including "full screen" programs like `vim`, `htop` or `less`.
-It's usually safe to override `cols` for recordings containing basic command execution in a shell.
+    Setting `cols` to a value smaller then the one from the original recording may break the rendering of sessions containing "full screen" programs like `vim`, `htop` or `less`.
+It's usually safe to override `cols` for recordings of basic command execution in a shell.

 ### rows